+5.3.3.
 Repeated Course Numbers

 Some course numbers may be taken up to three times for credit as the content of the courses will vary depending on the instructor.
-These courses include: POLS 6962, Topics in American Public Policy; 6965, Special Topics in Public Administration; and 6960, Special Topics.
+These courses include: POLS 6961, Topics in Political Theory; 6962, Topics in American Public Policy; 6965, Special Topics in Public Administration; and 6960, Special Topics.

+5.3.4.
 Independent Research Courses

 Students who wish to do focused reading and research under faculty supervision may register for POLS 6975, Independent Research: Master's.
-Forms for this purpose may be obtained from department website and should be returned to Graduate Program Coordinator.
+Student should see the Graduate Advisor for the appropriate class number in order to register under the correct instructor.
 Students are permitted to count a maximum of 6 semester hours of independent research hours in their program of study.
 The number of credit hours per course will be determined in consultation with the course instructor.
 Regular grades are given for this course, and credits count toward the 30 semester hours required for the degree.
-Independent research courses are not to be used in place of existing graduate courses.
+Independent research credits may be used in place of existing graduate courses.
 In rare cases, independent research credits may be used to take an undergraduate course for graduate credit if the instructor agrees and adds sufficient work to make the course appropriate for graduate credit.